 - Cooling System.
 The cooling system of hybrids is more complex than traditional cars.
 Collisions take more effort to replace, which come with a higher price tag.

 - Painting.
 The curing temperatures need to be kept lower to prevent damage to the battery.
 Generally, any temperatures higher than 140 degrees F can cause damage to the battery.
+That’s why it’s worth asking how the shop handles prep and finish work.
+Especially when it comes to auto body color matching service in Los Angeles and proper curing.

 - Crash Procedures.
 Hybrid car manufacturers have specific protocols for first responders to follow following an accident.
 The special instructions can cause delays in the repair of the car.